Seravo/docs/_posts/2015-10-11-integration-tests.md

 ## Example tests

-The following test suite consists of 2 ```describe``` blocks.
+The following test suite consists of two ```describe``` blocks.

-The first one tests that the frontpage is loaded correctly and has CSS styles.
-Then it clicks link in frontpage and expects the following page to contain text **Archives**.
+The first one tests that the front page is loaded correctly and has CSS styles.
+Then it clicks a link in the front page and expects the following page to contain text **Archives**.

-The second one tests the usecase mentioned in the top of this page.
+The second one tests the use case we talked about in the beginning of this page.

 ```ruby